jahmaicaone/jahmaica0ne/README.md

 This Worldwide Web Services [WWSWEB] project will bring about:

-High-quality state-of-the-art leading edge application suites Multi-device accessibility and referenceable by a critical mass of globally-spread users An exponentially growing application suites of addons and feature enhancements A maximized adoption rate when there are no barriers to its setup, usage and how to guides A viable service-supported product built by out-of-the-box thinkers A globally acknowledged platform whose website products will be useful to Vendors
+High-quality state-of-the-art leading edge application suites.

+Multi-device accessibility and referenceable by a critical mass of globally-spread users.

+An exponentially growing application suites of addons and feature enhancements.

+A maximized adoption rate when there are no barriers to its setup, usage and how to guides.

-Growing base of users ensure confidence at up-market levels Globally wide scale contributor participation Non-commercial distraction or patronage biased towards any establishment Strict contributorship honouring and acceptance into aristocracy Assignment of admin rights and promotions based on meritocracy Compliance with W3C and Worldwide Web Services [WWSWEB] rules Visionary and Visible Webmaster Leadership
+A viable service-supported product built by out-of-the-box thinkers.

+A globally acknowledged platform whose website products will be useful to Vendors.

+Growing base of users ensure confidence at up-market levels.

+Globally wide scale contributor participation.

+Non-commercial distraction or patronage biased towards any establishment.

+Strict contributorship honouring and acceptance into hierarchy.

+Assignment of admin rights and promotions based on meritocracy.

+Compliance with W3C and Worldwide Web Services [WWSWEB] rules.

+Visionary and Visible Webmaster Leadership.

 See also:
 {Links… soon come}

 Comments:
 {None yet}